tusharbhutt/Endless-Nodes/README.md

 + You can cobble some savers to save an image together with a text file, but the timestamp on the text file tends to be 2-3 seconds off from the image
 + No saver I know of lets you save the JSON file to a **completely different folder**

-So… this node will allow you to save your image file wherever you want, with full support for standard [Python date and time conventions]( https://docs.python.org/2/library/time.html#time.sleep),  and you can save the JSON file somewhere else.
+So… this node will allow you to save your image file wherever you want, with full support for standard [Python date and time conventions](https://strftime.org/) and you can save the JSON file somewhere else.

 I have more plans for this, but it’s ready for release now.